util-co/eslint-config-util/README.md

 ## Usage

+1. Install the package:

 `npm install --save-dev @util-co/eslint-config-util`

-Then, extend util in your .eslintrc:
+2. Then, extend util in your .eslintrc:

-1. Install the package:

 ```sh
 {
    "extends": "@util-co/eslint-config-util"
 }
 ```

-2. Add `"extends": "util"` to your `.eslintrc`

 🎉